ipspace/netlab/docs/links.md

 defaults.interfaces.mtu: 8192
 ```

-All devices without explicit MTU setting will inherit the lab-wide default (8192), which will be further propagated to all interfaces without an explicit MTU value.
+All devices without an explicit MTU setting will inherit the lab-wide default (8192).
+That default will then be propagated to all interfaces without an explicit MTU value.

 **mtu** parameter can also be specified within device defaults.
 For example, to set the default Cumulus Linux MTU to 1500, use: